dj-wasabi/ansible-zabbix-server/README.md

 # Dependencies

 For the databases you should find a role that suits your needs, as I don't want to force you for using a specific role.
-Before applying this Zabbix Server role, the database service should already been installed and running and should be able to handle the modules in Ansible that belongs to that database.
+Before applying this Zabbix Server role, the database service should already be installed and running, and should be able to handle the modules in Ansible that belong to that database.

 This role will **not** install a MySQL or PostgreSQL service.